-Humanities is a course for those interested in a better understanding of themselves as a human being and the community in which they live.
-Students regularly work to broaden and define their individual perspectives.
+Humanities is a course for those interested in a better understanding of themselves as a thoughtful individual and the community in which they live.
+Students regularly work to broaden and define their individual perspectives on a wide range of topics.
 This course will address the individual self, ethics, and comparative philosophical positions.
-Students will evaluate varying perspectives while producing creative projects.
+Students will evaluate varying viewpoints while producing creative projects.
 Throughout the semester students will also produce and maintain reflective journals about essential topics, themes, and universal questions.
-The Humanities course continually implements a variety of resources and many imaginative illustrations to assist the needs and progress of students.
 Since Humanities is an interdisciplinary social science course, it will constantly blend history, literature, philosophy, ethics, morality, art, psychology, and sociology.

-SOCIOLOGY 40 (14200) Pending BOE approval
+SOCIOLOGY 40 (14200)